TharinsaMudalige/Netflix-Intelligence-Insights-and-Recommendations/README.md

 **How to run**

 Step 1: Download the Project Folder
-- Download the streamlit_interface folder above.
+- Download the Streamlit_Interface folder above.
 - Open the folder in Visual Studio Code (VS Code).

 Step 2: Download the Required Files